 Long running businesses like Maersk have their values not just printed on a wall, or in their induction packs.
 They recruit to them.
 They manage with them.
-They also realise that not everyone is perfect, and that it’s about the journey towards achievement of the values that is important.
+They also realise that not everyone is perfect, and that it’s about the journey towards achievement of applying the values that is important.
 They are USED daily for decision making.

 The Maersk Group Core Values

 - Constant Care